-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 academic year using key stage 4 performance data, 2021-22 marked the second year of the three-year Pupil Premium Strategy at IGS and the first set of validated examination data since 2018-19.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 4 performance data, 2022-23 marked the third year of the three-year Pupil Premium Strategy at IGS and the second set of validated examination data since 2018-19.
+We have performed detailed analysis to ensure we have lines of enquiry for the next three-year phase of our Pupil Premium Strategy.

-For 2022, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was broadly in line with the average for all students nationally (-0.07).
-Attainment 8 (which is a measure of GCSE attainment across 8 subjects) was 39.61.
+For 2023, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was broadly in line with the average for all students nationally (-0.08).
+Attainment 8 (which is a measure of GCSE attainment across 8 subjects) was 38.2.
+The strategic work undertaken by the PP lead in English has led to 70% of PP students securing a standard pass in English, and over 50% achieving a strong pass.
 See DfE guidance for more information about KS4 performance measures.
+The IGS P8 gap continues to reduce, with a reduction of over a quarter since 2022 results.

-We have compared our results to national figures to help gauge the performance of our disadvantaged pupils, despite the continuing impact of COVID-19 and the changes to GCSE examinations such as advance information for pupils and grading that reflected a midway point between grading in 2021 and 2019.
-The national Attainment 8 score for disadvantaged pupils in 2021/22 was 37.5 and for non-disadvantaged pupils it was 52.6.
-For Progress 8, the national average score for disadvantaged pupils was -0.55 and for non-disadvantaged pupils it was 0.15.
-IGS has therefore performed above these national statistics at both P8 and A8 measures, though we recognise the need to reduce the PP vs. non-PP gaps.
+The national Attainment 8 score for disadvantaged pupils in 2022/23 was 34.9 and for nondisadvantaged pupils it was 50.2.
+For Progress 8, the national average score for disadvantaged pupils was -0.57 and for non-disadvantaged pupils it was 0.17.
+IGS has therefore performed above these national statistics at both P8 and A8 measures, though we recognise the need to continue to reduce the PP vs. non-PP gaps.